apache/trafficcontrol/docs/source/api/v4/servicecategories.rst

 Response Structure
 ------------------
 :name:        This :term:`Service Category`'s name
-:lastUpdated: The date and time at which this :term:`Service Category` was last modified, in ISO format
+:lastUpdated: The date and time at which this :term:`Service Category` was last modified, in an ISO-like format

 .. code-block:: http
 	:caption: Response Example